rowan-walshe/CSGOMusicPlayer/README.md

 ### Installation

-Firstly make sure you have puthon 3 installed.
+Firstly make sure you have python 3 installed.
 This can be found here https://www.python.org/downloads/

 #### Windows